Motherboard: Peripheral card slots

-A typical motherboard will have a different number of connections, depending on its standard and form factor.
+A typical motherboard will have a different number of slots, depending on its standard and form factor.

-A standard, modern ATX motherboard will typically have two or three PCI-Express x16 connection for a graphics card, one or two legacy PCI slots for various expansion cards, and one or two PCI-E x1 (which has superseded PCI).
-A standard EATX motherboard will have two to four PCI-E x16 connection for graphics cards, and a varying number of PCI and PCI-E x1 slots.
-It can sometimes also have a PCI-E x4 slot (although this will vary between brands and models).

 Many motherboards feature two or more PCI Express (PCIe) x16 slots, enabling support for multiple graphics cards or connecting multiple monitors directly without requiring specialized hardware.
 Some high-end models support multi-GPU technologies such as Nvidia's Scalable Link Interface (SLI) and AMD's CrossFire (formerly ATI CrossFire), which allow two to four graphics cards to operate in parallel, improving performance in graphics-intensive applications like gaming and video editing.
 However, as modern games and APIs increasingly favor single powerful GPUs, and with both Nvidia and AMD having largely discontinued active support for these technologies, multi-GPU configurations are now less common.

+Modern motherboards also feature PCIe x1 and possibly legacy PCI slots for other peripherals.

+A standard, modern ATX motherboard will typically have two or three PCIe x16 slots for a graphics card, one or two legacy PCI slots for various expansion cards, and one or two PCIe x1 slots.
+A standard EATX motherboard will have two to four PCIe x16 slots for graphics cards, and a varying number of PCI and PCIe x1 slots.
+It can sometimes also have a PCIe x4 slot (although this will vary between brands and models).

 Modern motherboards typically include one or more M.2 slots—some high-end models offer up to four.
 These slots support a variety of devices, including NVMe-based solid-state drives (SSDs), SATA-based M.2 SSDs, and wireless network interface controllers (such as Wi-Fi and Bluetooth modules).
 M.2 provides a compact, high-speed interface that leverages the PCIe or SATA bus, depending on the configuration.